luisromeroaraya/Campus-Latino/README.md

 <img width="500" src="https://static.pointculture.be/media/images/Radio_Campus_Bruxelles_studi.2e16d0ba.fill-1000x500-c100.jpg" alt="Radio Campus">

+## Campus Latino in Mixcloud platform

 Episodes are uploaded weekly to the Mixcloud platform under the [Radio Campus account](https://www.mixcloud.com/radiocampusbruxelles/).

 ## Objective

-Since Radio Campus hosts plenty of shows in their mixcloud account our shows are somehow lost in the sea, so the goal is to make an independent website where people can browse only between Campus Latino uploaded episodes.
+Since Radio Campus hosts plenty of shows in their mixcloud account our shows are somehow lost in the sea.
+The goal of this project is to make an independent website where people can browse only between Campus Latino uploaded episodes.

 <img align="center" width="100%" src="https://worlddomination.be/static/img/src/radiocampus.jpg" alt="Radio Campus Banner">

+## Current status

+The site is currently working and deployed [here](https://luisromeroaraya.github.io/Campus-Latino/)